runabrandes/pp5-elegant-essentials/README.md

 #### FAQ page

-A FAQ page is available to all users, which hold questions and answer to the most frequently asked questions users might have This feature was implemented so users can find help with posible questions quickly rather than having to get in touch with the site owners every time they have a question.
+A FAQ page is available to all users, which hold questions and answer to the most frequently asked questions users might have This feature was implemented so users can find help with possible questions quickly rather than having to wait for a response if not required.

 ![faq](documentation/site_pictures/faq.png)